How To Start A Small Vegetable Garden From Scratch

 You can create raised beds to ensure great soil for your plants.
 However, wet soil is not good for the growth of your plants, so make sure the soil isn’t too heavy.
 Moreover, if the area isn’t level, you may need to create run-off barriers to avoid run-offs.

-If you have fruit trees in your garden you can use these fruit fertilizers to provide extra nutrition to your plants.
+If you have fruit trees in your garden you can use these fruit fertilizers to provide extra nutrition.

 2. Do You Want to go (grow!)
 Organic?